sumitdotml/resolution-for-2025/README.md

 - really good at Python
 - really good at traditional ML
 - really good at ML Math
-- good at PyTorch and NumPy
+- really good at PyTorch and NumPy
-- okay at ML Systems
+- good/okay-ish at ML Systems (the engineering side)
-- okay-ish at C++
+- good/okay-ish at C++ (I don't know anything about it)
-- okay-ish at reading and implementing papers
+- good at reading and implementing papers
+- just become a solid ML practitioner in general

 ---